-ArmoGear brings us a very popular home laser tag set that is very similar to the Dynasty Toys blasters, but these come with target vests.
+ArmoGear brings us a very popular home laser tag set that is very similar to the Best Choice blasters, but these come with target vests.

 The interesting thing though is that the blasters themselves are also targets, so the vests aren’t entirely necessary, they are simply an added bonus.
 But does it makes sense?
 To me it doesn’t.
 It would make more sense to me if the targets are either the blasters or the vests, but not both.
 But maybe that’s just me.

-As mentioned, the features are very similar to what you’ll get with the Dynasty Toys laser tag set.
+As mentioned, the features are very similar to what you’ll get with the Best Choice laser tag set.
 This means you can choose between different team settings and use different blaster type settings.
 This ArmoGear set also offers extras such as invisibility mode, voice-guided directions and night vision flashlight.

 Some people prefer to wear vests, while others don’t.
-I am one of those that prefer to play home laser tag without vests, so I would choose for the Dynasty Toys model.
-But this ArmoGear model is pretty cool, and ultimately the vests are optional, so it’s up to you whether you prefer to invest in a laser tag set with or without target vests.
+I am one of those that prefer to play home laser tag without vests, so I would choose the Best Choice model.
+But this ArmoGear version is pretty cool, and ultimately the vests are optional, so it’s up to you whether you prefer to invest in a laser tag set with or without target vests.